 In the kitchen, first things first.
 Here are a few suggestions:

 - Meal portion planning is the best way to save money and resources.
 Plan weekly meals and buy only what you can cook before it spoils.

 - Keep your refrigerator organized and follow manufacturer instructions on colder spots for storing milk, and warmer spots for storing vegetables.

 - Rediscover the art of soup and making soup stock with wilted vegetables.
 Boiling bones down makes a tasty stock for soups and stews.

 - Store leftovers in single portion containers so you can use them for lunch the next day.

 - Store some things in the freezer.
 Properly frozen bread, for example, can be used as needed throughout the week.
 Bake it back to freshness as you need it.

-There are plenty of functional under-sink containers; check out the online resources list below or visit a local hardware store.
+There are plenty of handy under-sink containers and bags; check out the online resources list below or visit a local hardware store.

 Here are some helpful links:

 - California Master Gardener Program